Jason-Latz/Personal_Agents/README.md

 # Personal_Agents

-This repository contains sample projects exploring agentic AI with Pydantic models and simple MCP server interactions.
+I'm trying to experiment with projects exploring agentic AI with Pydantic models and simple MCP server interactions!

 ## Projects
 - **pydantic_agent** – Toy agent using Pydantic for typed messages.